HomeFinanceElectronic Funds Transfer: Definition, Types, and Benefits

 Wire transfers are a dependable and quick method of transferring money across bank accounts.
 It uses the ACH network, but it is not an ACH transfer.
 The funds are deposited straight into the recipient’s account, and the transfer is generally completed the same day.

-This type of transaction is typical when large sums of money need to be transferred domestically or internationally.
+When big quantities of money must be transferred locally or globally, this sort of transaction is common.
 The most common example of this is sending money through Western Union, or for real estate acquisitions.

 Additionally, Wire transfers are often more costly than ACH transfers.